 √ Make I-9 forms available in the event of an I-9 compliance audit in Tampa, FL.

 Filling Out The I-9 Form

-The employee fills out the first part of the I-9 form and provides documentation verifying their eligibility.
-The employer provides instructions for filling out the form and a list of identifying documents that they employee can choose to present.
+The employee fills out the first part of the I-9 form and provides documentation verifying his or her eligibility.
+The employer provides instructions for filling out the form and a list of identifying documents that the employee can choose to present.